 PS – come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
 I love seeing your recreations.
 (Or leave a review/star rating below if you give it a try – your feedback is very appreciated!)

 - 1 onion

 - 1 large gold potato (about 1 1/2 cups diced)

 - 3-4 tomatoes

-- Meanwhile, prep the remaining veggies: mince garlic.
-Dice zucchini and tomato.
-Trim and cut green beans into 1-inch pieces.
+- Prepare veggies: Dice onion, potato, carrot, zucchini and tomato.
+Trim and cut green beans into about 1-inch pieces.
 Carefully cut kernels off corn.
+Mince garlic.

-- When onion is translucent, add minced garlic and saute 1 minute.
+- When onion is translucent, add minced garlic and potato.
+Stir and saute 1 minute.

-- Add 4 cups broth, 2 cups water (or broth), tomatoes, zucchini, green beans, and corn.
+- Add broth, carrot, zucchini, tomato, green beans, and corn.
 Increase heat and bring to a light boil.

-- Meanwhile, thinly slice basil, and stir in during the last 5 minutes of cooking.
+- Meanwhile, roughly chop fresh herbs.
+Stir in herbs during the last couple minutes of cooking.